jimburton/CI505/labs/Week5-Spam.md

 # Week 5 -- Exercises with the `spamfilter` case study

-In this week's lab exercise you will download the program we used as a case study in the lecture, and make several improvements to it.
+In this week's lab exercise you will download the program we used as a case study in a recent lecture and make several improvements to it.

 1. Create your own local copy of the program by cloning the \texttt{spamfilter} repository: